 There’s something about woven materials that feels instantly beachy, so they’re one of our favorite coastal decor accents.
 Woven furniture can be beautiful, but small accents will work, too.
-In this poolhouse bar by Decorist Celebrity designers Studio LIFE.STYLE, a pair of simple woven pendants adds an elegant beach-themed touch to the otherwise modern space.
+In this poolhouse bar by Celeb designers Studio LIFE.STYLE, a pair of simple woven pendants adds an elegant beach-themed touch to the otherwise modern space.
 Although this home is located in Brentwood, Los Angeles, which isn’t quite a beach town, you can almost hear the ocean thanks to those fresh coastal accents.

 Photo credit: Design by Erinn Valencich

 Grasscloth wallpaper had its heyday in the ‘50s and ‘60s, but it’s making a comeback, and it’s cooler than ever.
 We love to use this woven wallpaper for a seaside-inspired living room as it lends a textural, sandy look that both looks and feels like the beach.
 Paired with other neutral materials in this sitting room designed by Decorist Celebrity designer Erinn Valencich, it feels decidedly laidback and calm, just as an interior should be.